-Three studentships are available for outstanding postgraduate candidates to join our prestigious and internationally unique 4 year Medical Sciences and Translational Research PhD with integrated studies in Engagement for Impact programme in September 2020.
+Studentships are available for outstanding postgraduate candidates to join our prestigious and unique 4-year Medical Sciences and Translational Research PhD with integrated studies in Engagement for Impact programme in September 2021.

-Studentships provide full tuition fees (EU/UK rate), a stipend of at least £15,000 per year, £450 annual travel and conference allowance, a dedicated engagement support grant of £1,500, and £5,000 annually towards research consumable costs.
+Studentships provide full tuition fees (for national and international students), a stipend of at least £15,000 per year, £450 annual travel and conference allowance, a dedicated engagement support grant of £1,500, and £5,000 annually towards research consumable costs.

-To meet the changing skills needs of the future scientific workforce, medical sciences research PhD students on this programme will be taught to engage non-scientific research-relevant audiences in wider society as well as to deliver excellence in scientific research.
-Graduates from this PhD programme will be primed to pursue internationally excellent research in a highly collaborative, cross-disciplinary manner; becoming innovative, creative thinkers; having the confidence and ability to engage with audiences beyond the research world, removing barriers to develop meaningful and longer-term relationships with stakeholders; and being ideally placed to be the next generation of scientific research leaders and policy makers.
+Graduates from this PhD programme will be well placed to pursue internationally excellent research in a highly collaborative, cross-disciplinary manner.
+Our programme teaches students to become innovative, creative thinkers, who have the confidence and ability to engage with audiences beyond the research world, removing barriers to develop meaningful and longer-term relationships with stakeholders.
+As such, our graduates are ideally placed to be the next generation of scientific research leaders and policy makers.

-The University of Edinburgh is a leading postgraduate teaching and research centre, ranked 20th in the QS World Rankings 2020.
-CMVM’s reputation as one of the world’s leading centres of medical and veterinary medical research has been reaffirmed by its UK REF 2014 results.
+The University of Edinburgh has a world-class reputation for delivering excellent postgraduate training and research and ranked 20th in the QS World Rankings 2021.
+CMVM’s standing as one of the world’s top centres of medical and veterinary medical research has been reaffirmed by its UK REF 2014 results.

-Applications must be received by 17:00 GMT on 26th January 2020, submitted with supplementary documents as specified, using the application form on our website: www.ed.ac.uk/inflammation-research/postgraduate-training/phd-programme/how-to-apply
+Applications must be received by 17:00 GMT on 27th January 2021, submitted with supplementary documents as specified, using the application form on our website.

-Interviews are expected to be held between 18 – 20th February 2020.
+Interviews are expected to be held between mid - end February 2021.